awsdocs/amazon-opensearch-service-developer-guide/doc_source/ac.md

       "Action": [
         "es:ESHttpGet"
       ],
-      "Resource": "arn:aws:es:us-west-1:987654321098:domain/test-domain/test-index/_search"
+      "Resource": "arn:aws:es:us-west-1:987654321098:domain/test-domain/commerce-data/_search"
     }
   ]
 }
 ```

-Now `test-user` can perform only one operation: searches against `test-index`\.
-All other indices within the domain are inaccessible, and without permissions to use the `es:ESHttpPut` or `es:ESHttpPost` actions, `test-user` can't add or modify documents\.
+Now `test-user` can perform only one operation: searches against the `commerce-data` index\.
+All other indexes within the domain are inaccessible, and without permissions to use the `es:ESHttpPut` or `es:ESHttpPost` actions, `test-user` can't add or modify documents\.

 Next, you might decide to configure a role for power users\.
 This policy gives `power-user-role` access to the HTTP GET and PUT methods for all URIs in the index: